Grayson/deduction/readme.markdown

-# Reduction
+# Deduction

-Reduction is a library and command line application that parses C and C++ header files and creates a JSON description from them.
+Deduction is a library and command line application that parses C and C++ header files and creates a JSON description from them.
 This description exposes details about the public types that can be easily consumed by other tooling.

 It is primarily intended as part of a trio of projects that intend to make it easier to share code written in C++ by generating bindings for other languages.